41hulk/near-attestation/readme.md

-#   NEAR Attestation service ♻️
+#   Impact Attestation Provider ♻️

 Digital records signed by an individual, company, or organization to verify information about another person, entity, or thing